liftek22/RLC/README.md

 High risk, high reward policies.
 Low risk, low reward policies.

 ## 5th April 2025

 Suppose the robot wants to go to a destination within a gridded area.
 Robot is the agent here and gridded area is the environment.
 Lets say he starts from (3,2) grid.
 His possible actions are : go left, go right, go up , go down.
 If he takes one of these actions, his state changes ( state is updated).
 He can continue changing states and exploring until he reaches the destination at what point he will get a reward.

+## 6th April

+Should we use exploration to try and find better paths or use exploitation to try and collect more points?

 Exploitation ( of prior knowledge) vs exploration ( of new knowledge).